viettran-edgeAI/MCU/docs/ID_vector/old_docs.md

 # ID_vector: A High-Performance, Memory-Efficient Integer Set Data Structure

-## Part 1: Overview and Core Concepts
+## Overview

-### What is ID_vector?

-`ID_vector` is a specialized data structure designed for storing sets of positive integers (IDs) with exceptional memory efficiency and O(1) performance characteristics.
+`ID_vector` is a specialized data structure designed for storing sets of positive integers (ID) with exceptional memory efficiency and O(1) performance characteristics.
+The only trade-off is that it requires manual max_id setup(which is the largest expected ID) to initialize and will behave similar to a regular vector.

 Unlike conventional data structures, `ID_vector` trades CPU cycles for memory efficiency - a particularly valuable trade-off in embedded systems and resource-constrained environments where memory is often the most limiting factor.

-### Overview

-ID_vector - member of mcu library space is a vector class specially designed to store IDs (positive integers) with optimization in both aspects: memory and speed surpassing conventional containers (vector, unordered_set..)

-### Core Mechanism
+## Core Mechanism

-#### Bit-Packing Architecture
+### Bit-Packing Architecture

-Suppose you need to store a list of IDs (positive integers).
-With a normal `vector<size_t>`, you spend 4 bytes for each element.
-So with 1000 elements, it costs 4 KB of memory.

-However, if you know the largest ID in advance (say 2000), you can store those IDs as indexes of bits: initialize a 2000-bit contiguous array with all elements set to 0.
-When you need to store ID 300, the 299th bit is set to 1.
-To store 1000 IDs, you only spend 2000/8 ≈ 250 bytes - an 94.75% memory reduction!
+**Default behavior**: When using single `max_id` constructor or default constructor, `min_id = 0`, so allocation becomes `(max_id + 1) × BitsPerValue` bits (backward compatible)

-#### Visual Representation
+### Visual Representation

-**BPV = 1 (Contains unique IDs only)**
+#### BPV = 1 (Contain unique IDs only)
 ```
 index:     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15
 Bit:      [0][1][0][1][0][0][1][0][1][0][0][1][0][0][0][1]
 Value:     -  ✓  -  ✓  -  -  ✓  -  ✓  -  -  ✓  -  -  -  ✓
 ```
-**IDs stored**: 1, 3, 6, 8, 11, 15.
+**IDs stored**: 1, 3, 6, 8, 11, 15 .

 #### BPV = 2 (Up to 3 instances per ID)
 ```